owncloud/QA/Mobile/iOS/check_file_system_folders_after_move_file.md

 #### Pr: https://github.com/owncloud/ios/pull/527

-Device 8: iPhone 6 simulator iOS 9.1
+M9: iPhone 6 simulator iOS 9.1

 Previously we need a estructure like:
 *   a/b/c